nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/data-modeling/data-lists-and-directories.md

     *   `never`: if nuxeo must not create/update table structure.
     *   `on_missing_columns`: if there is a schema change to apply.
     *   `always`: if nuxeo should **drop** the table and re-create it.
 *   `dataLoadingPolicy`: Indicates how the `dataFile` will be used to populate the directory.
-Five valuse are allowed:
+Five values are allowed:
     *   `legacy`: (the default).
     *   `never_load`: `dataFile` is never used.
     *   `skip_duplicate`: `dataFile` may contain existing entries that will be ignored.